 Medical Release Form - Students should use the medical release form to request documentation from their healthcare provider.
 The medical release form should be sent to the Center for Learning & Teaching directly from the healthcare provider's office.

-Forms should be completed with the student's signature and sent to the Center for
+Forms should be completed with the student's signature and sent to the Center for Learning and

 Teaching in one of the following ways: